-Your instinct may be to cook more than normal because hey, what else is there to do in quarantine?
-But that can get overwhelming fast.
+Sick of cooking after a year in quarantine?
+Take it easy.
 Bull told TODAY that an appetizer or snack, one main course, two side dishes and a nice dessert is enough to celebrate without too much added stress.

 3. Make a list of backup recipes

 There's nothing worse than getting excited for a certain dish and not being able to make it.
 That's why Bull suggested putting together a list with some backups to avoid any last-minute panic.
 Make a backup grocery list, too, to cut down on spending too much time in the store.

 4. Prepare some ingredients ahead of time

 Don't forget about the mise en place!
 Barry Tonkinson, director of culinary research and development at the Institute of Culinary Education, told TODAY that he often chops onions, garlic and other ingredients that don't deteriorate in the fridge beforehand.
 Spices can also be measured out ahead of time.